qgindi/LibreAutomate/Other/DocFX/_doc/changes/future.md

 ### Bug fixes

 Editor:
+- Fixed: If you disable triggers from the tray icon before the main window being create it will crash.
-- Fixed: cannot convert some COM type libraries.
+- Fixed: Cannot convert some COM type libraries.

 Library:
 - .